cazevedo/gspn-framework/README.md

 * Evolution of the transition probabilities for all states;
 * Mean wait time of a place;

+The generalized stochastic Petri net can either be manually designed using this framework or imported from other tools, such as [PIPE](https://github.com/sarahtattersall/PIPE), that offers a GUI interface.
 The designed Petri net can be simulated (token game), where the evolution of the net is updated at each transition.
 The coverability tree and the equivalent continuous time Markov chain (CTMC) can also be obtained and visualized.